spawaskar-cora/cora-docs/docs/user-guide/orgs-users-projects.md

 ![Click on Action](../images/Images_Org_Users_Project/HaploEdit.png)

 ##Org Manager
 Org Manager is one of the Users.
 Below image shows the screen of Org Manager.
 The left side bar includes the various modules of the CoRA web application that the Org Manager can select.
-It consists of Dashboard, Specimens, DNA and Isoptope
+It consists of Dashboard, Specimens, DNA and Isotope

 ![Click on Action](../images/Images_Org_Users_Project/OrgManager.png)